maxbucknell/eisenhardt/README.md

 default.

 Eisenhardt sets a custom name for its project based on the name of the directory of the Magento project.
-If left to its own devices, Docker Compose
+If left to its own devices, Docker Compose would call its project "eisenhardt" every time, since that's where the YAML files reside.

 ### Permissions